-To participate in the Kansas Youth Institute, students research a global issue and write a three page paper under the supervision of a teacher or mentor (using the downloadable guidelines above).
+To participate in the Kansas Youth Institute, students research a global issue and write a paper under the supervision of a teacher or mentor (using the downloadable guidelines above).

 There is no registration cost to participate in the Institute and meals will be provided during the event.
-However, both student and teacher/mentor participants must organize their own transportation to and from the event in Manhattan, KS.
+However, both students and teacher/mentor participants must organize their own transportation to and from the event in Kansas

 Further opportunities for participants:

 The top high school students from each Youth Institute will be competitively selected as delegates to the Global Youth Institute, held every October in Des Moines, Iowa.

 The Global Youth Institute is an exciting three-day program where young leaders interact with Nobel and World Food Prize Laureates and the more than 1,000 global leaders from 65 countries attending the World Food Prize's annual international symposium.

 Global Youth Institute delegates will be eligible to apply for the Borlaug-Ruan International Internship.